flofriday/scripts/todo-automator/README.md

 1. Get yourself an API token [here](https://todoist.com/prefs/integrations)
 2. Create a local file called `todoist-token.txt` and write your token to it.

-### Notion Setup

-1. Get yourself an API token [Guide](https://developers.notion.com/docs#step-1-create-an-integration).
-2. Create a local file called `notion-token.txt` and write your token to it.
-3. Create a new page, name it `University` (or anything else but you will need to set the `project` argument in the CLI).
-4. The page must be a Table.
-5. Share the page with the integration you created in step one.

 ## Usage

 ```
-usage: main.py [-h] [--backend {todoist,notion}] [--project PROJECT] [files ...]
+usage: main.py [-h] [--project PROJECT] [files ...]

 positional arguments:
   files              Files with tasks to add (default: stdin)

-optional arguments:
+options:
   -h, --help         show this help message and exit
-  --backend {todoist,notion}
-                        The backend to be used (default: notion)
   --project PROJECT  Project name to which the tasks will be added (default: University)
 ```

 ## Examples